WishKnish/KnishIO-Technical-Whitepaper/README.md

 > “The main advantage of blockchain technology is supposed to be that it's more secure, but new technologies are generally hard for people to trust, and this paradox can't really be avoided.” - Vitalik Buterin

 At the end of the day, if an amazing new technology is too abstract for the average consumer to use, it will not be adopted by the average consumer.
 That’s not to say it needs to be understood from top to bottom - after all, most automobile owners do not have a very deep understanding of the inner workings of a combustion engine or transmission, and yet can drive their cars just fine.

+VentureBeat has postulated in mid-2021 that 80% of tech could be built outside IT by 2024, thanks to low-code tools [12] - a trend that is still largely being ignored by the blockchain community.

 It is therefore our mission to bring mass adoption to the public by wrapping complex concepts into a user-friendly, easily-digestible experience - much like Microsoft Windows’ innovative Program Manager GUI did for desktop computing in the era of command-line MS DOS usage.